DiPal2/test/Notes.md

 #### Files
 Data in all files is expected to contain only those values that are allowed by their types in staging tables.
-Files are separated by comma, but can have Linux or Windows line endings.
+Files are separated by comma, sales.csv has Linux line endings, the rest - Windows.

 #### Platform
 MS SQL Server was selected as the target DBMS due to the deep knowledge of the subject platform and limited time to complete the task.